cassini1010/documentations/docs/pytest.md

 There are three types aof parameterization

-- Parametrizing functions
+- Parameterising functions

-- Parametrizing fixtures
+- Parameterising fixtures

 -  Using a hook function called pytest_generate_tests